astur/monscr/README.md

 });
 ```

-Function `save` takes single record or array of records and returns statistics
+Function `save` takes single record or array of records and returns object with statistics.

 ## Example